 Bears are active throughout Grand Teton, and an encounter can happen anytime and anywhere.
 Use caution, stay alert, and be prepared should you encounter a bear in the park.

 Bear behavior is complex.
 Like people, bears react differently to each situation.

 Bears may appear tolerant of people and then attack without warning.
-A bear's body language can help determine its mood.
+A bear's body language can help you determine its mood.
 In general, bears show agitation by swaying their heads, huffing, and clacking their teeth.
 Lowered head and laid-back ears also indicate aggression.
-Bears may stand on their hind legs or approach to get a better view, but these are not necessarily signs of aggression, the bear may not have identified you as a human yet.

 If you encounter a bear: